mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

 ### Key Components

-- **core/client.py**: Contains the `BedrockAgents` class that manages communication with Amazon Bedrock, handles function execution, and manages the conversation flow.
+- **core/client.py**: Contains the `Client` class that manages communication with Amazon Bedrock, handles function execution, and manages the conversation flow.

 - **models/agent.py**: Contains the `Agent` class that represents a Bedrock agent configuration, including its name, model, instructions, and functions.

 - **models/function.py**: Contains the `Function` class that represents a function that can be called by the agent.
 These functions run locally on your machine, but are orchestrated by the cloud-based agent.

-- **plugins/base.py**: Contains the `BedrockAgentsPlugin` base class that plugins extend to add functionality to the SDK.
+- **plugins/base.py**: Contains the `AgentPlugin` base class that plugins extend to add functionality to the SDK.

 - **deployment/generator.py**: Contains utilities for generating SAM templates and Lambda function code for deploying agents to AWS.